+Enable Cache

-Enable On-chip Instruction Cache Lets you disable the on-chip instruction cache when you trace program execution.
-This causes all instruction fetches to be visible on the external bus (at the expense of processor performance).
+Lets you disable the on-chip instruction and data caches Instruction/Data when you trace program execution.
+This causes the processor to always access external memory (at the expense of processor performance) so that the accesses are visible to the analyzer.